Call us 24/7 09 828 1731 or Quick Enquiry

 A solvent cleaning process is used for the remaining paint boarder (cutting in), around windows, doors, soffit and any other structural elements which may restrict the machines movement.

-Lead Paint Removal – CSS using the dual method to save You time and money
+Lead Paint Removal – CSS using the dual method to save you time and money

 CSS believes that our dual system has key advantages: